Tips on Selling Your Home Privately

 The Deep Clean

 Tidying just won’t cut it.
-Clean from top to bottom, polishing light fixtures, washing windows, wiping walls and baseboards, and dusting everything.
+Clean from top to bottom, polishing light fixtures, washing windows, wiping walls and baseboards, and dusting everything or even better find a cleaning company when you want it done professionally.
 Break out that old toothbrush to get every corner and groove spotless.
 Potential buyers will peer in cupboards and closets; make sure those storage spaces look roomy and well-organized too.

 Professional stagers have the know-how to make your home pop.
 But if your budget doesn’t allow for professional staging, look at your home critically, and try to imagine how a stranger might see it.
 Then: